top of page

 • Cameroon, where part way into a year long dream job with WWF, he suddenly realized, perhaps belatedly, that he didn't "just" want to work with and teach farmers, but really wanted to be a farmer too.

-And so in 2015, nearly two decades after he first thought about being a farmer he finally started his own farm.
-And it has been good ever since...
+And so in 2015, nearly two decades after he first thought about being a farmer, he finally started his own farm, and life has been good ever since...

 bottom of page